RepakaRamateja/Remote-Build-Server/README.md

 Provide a mock Client process, using WPF, based on your GUI prototype that has just enough functionality to demonstrate that your Build Server functions as expected.

-Your Build Server Design Document should: elaborating with design details.
+Build Server Design Document should: elaborating with design details.

 Show activity diagrams, package diagrams, and class diagrams that illustrate the way you've implemented your server and its environment.